aramder/aramder.github.io/misadventures/_posts/2026-2-27-PMR-171-Teardown.md

 ### Mechanical Design and Construction

 I like the way that the electronics have their own sub-chassis which is held inside the outer case.
-I could complain about not having rubber bumpers for putting this on a desk, but that would be quite pedantic.
+I could complain about not having rubber bumpers on the outer case for putting this on a desk, but that would be quite pedantic.

 There's also the matter of the cooling fans and their mounting hardware.